MFYDev/THUIARWeb/README.md

 ## Prerequisites

-Before downloading your site, lets first install Hugo Extended and its prerequisites.
+Before downloading the site, lets first install Hugo Extended and its prerequisites.

 Choose your operating system below to get started.